Best Practices for Construction Site Access Control

 Employee ID and Badge Systems

 Use ID cards or digital badges to track worker entry and exit.
-Integrate these with digital time clocks or check-in apps to prevent buddy punching and improve accuracy.
+Integrate construction worker badge system with digital time clocks or check-in apps to prevent buddy punching and improve accuracy.

 Visitor and Vendor Check-In Protocols